aws-samples/amazon-honeycode-quicksight-integration-sample/README.md

-# Amazon Honeycode API QuickSight integration
+# Amazon Honeycode Screen API QuickSight integration sample

 This project shows how to:
  * Use AWS Lambda functions to read data Amazon Honeycode and write it to an external source (Amazon S3)